wei-chen-li/wei-chen-li.github.io/content/publication/li2024unit/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "In *The 21th International Conference on Automation Technology*"
+publication: "*The 21th International Conference on Automation Technology*"

 abstract: Traditional raster scanning methods for defect imaging require sampling at more than twice the spatial frequency to achieve the desired spatial resolution.
 This study presents a new approach for defect imaging that uses spatially sparse measurements, significantly reducing the number of samples needed compared to the Nyquist rate.
 In this method, defects in a metal slab are modeled as perturbations in material properties.
 Perturbation analysis is applied to the eddy current system to establish a linear relationship between the measured magnetic flux density (MFD) and the material properties.
 This relationship forms a linear system where the solution is a vector with entries within the range [0, 1].
 To recover this vector from a limited number of measurements, a probabilistic method is employed.
 A beta prior is applied to the vector to enforce the unit interval constraint, and a variational approximation of the posterior probability, conditioned on the measurements, is computed.
 The proposed framework is evaluated using both simulated and experimental data to image defects in a metal plate.
 The results demonstrate that the method can image defects as small as 2 mm with a sensor spacing of 4 mm, significantly surpassing the resolution limits imposed by the Nyquist theorem.